Clique-partitioned graphs: Strongly clique-partitioned graphs

 The algebraic construction of these graphs allows us to deduce some structural information about them.
 The graphs $\Gamma(n,v)$ are clearly regular, of order $nv$ and degree $(v-1)+(n-1)(v-2)=n(v-2)+1$, as are any strongly $(n,v)$-clique-partitioned graphs meeting the upper bound of Lemma~\ref{lem:p1}.
 In fact it turns out that the graphs $\Gamma(n,v)$ are Cayley graphs of a cyclic group, and hence vertex-transitive.

-Recall that a \emph{Cayley graph} $\Cay(G,S)$ of a group $G$ and inverse-closed subset $S\subseteq (G\setminus\{1\})$ has as vertex set the elements of $G$, and has edges from $g$ to $gs$ for every $g\in G$ and $s\in S$.
-By a well-known result of Sabidussi~\cite{Sabidussi1958}, a graph is a Cayley graph if and only if it admits a subgroup of automorphisms acting regularly on its vertex set.
-This regular subgroup is then isomorphic to the group $G$.
+Recall that a \emph{Cayley graph} $\Cay(G,S)$ of a group $G$ and inverse-closed subset $S\subseteq G\setminus\{1\}$ has as vertex set the elements of $G$, and has edges from $g$ to $gs$ for every $g\in G$ and $s\in S$.
 A Cayley graph of a cyclic group is often called a \emph{circulant} graph.

-For identification purposes, in the following discussion a vertex $u=(a,b)$ of $\Gamma(n,v)$ will be said to be in \emph{clique number} $a$ and have \emph{vertex number} $b$.